WhatsApp Pricing, Billing, and Rebilling Guide

 WhatsApp Message-Based Pricing [Effective 1 July 2025]

-Starting July 1, 2025, WhatsApp will adopt a message-based pricing model that charges businesses for each delivered message, rather than per conversation.
-This shift provides more transparent cost alignment with how businesses engage with users and encourages efficient, purposeful messaging.
+Starting July 1, 2025, WhatsApp adopts a message-based pricing model that charges businesses for each delivered message, rather than per conversation.
+Below are the primary message categories:

 1. Marketing Messages